Albert Ho: Resignation from civic groups and sentencing

 In September 2021, Ho resigned from his leadership positions within the Hong Kong Alliance, the China Human Rights Lawyers Concern Group, and the New School for Democracy.
 The Alliance had come under heavy attack by authorities at that time, with two national security investigations underway against it and its lead members; earlier that month, before his resignations, Ho had pleaded guilty to taking part in or inciting others to participate in the 2020 Tiananmen Massacre vigil.
 Ho said in court, to applauding spectators, that he and eleven others who pleaded guilty for the same offence were "on the right side of history".
 Ho was sentenced on 15 September 2021 to a total of 10 months in prison after having been found guilty of the participation and incitement charges relating to the 2020 vigil.
 A first bail application by Ho over a charge of subversion of state power in relation to his role in the Hong Kong Alliance was rejected on 20 July 2022, but a second one was granted on 22 August 2022.

-Arrest
+On 11 September 2026, Ho was sentenced to five years and two months in jail over the incitement to subversion case.
+He had been the only one of the three Hong Kong Alliance leaders who had pleaded guilty.

+Rearrest

-On 21 March 2023, Ho was arrested after being released on bail in August last year in order to receive treatment for lung cancer.
+On 21 March 2023, Ho was rearrested after having been released on bail in August 2022 in order to receive treatment for lung cancer.
 The bail was granted on the condition that it would be revoked if he reportedly committed any acts that endangered national security.

 On 12 April 2024 Albert Ho received from the Hong Kong Court of Final Appeal a suspended sentence following conviction for taking part in an unauthorised procession in August 2019.
 The decision generated considerable adverse publicity for Lord Neuberger (former President of the UK Supreme Court) for his participation in the judicial panel.

+Ho had by then also been convicted for two counts of knowingly taking part in an unauthorised assembly, three counts of incitement to knowingly take part in an unauthorised assembly, and one count of organising an unauthorised assembly.
+He had pleaded guilty to having taken part in two unauthorised protests in October 2019 besides the 2020 Tiananmen vigil, and been sentenced to jail terms between 10 and 18 months, to be partly served concurrently.
+In November 2025, Ho was suspended as notary for seven years over his convictions linked to the two protests and vigil.

+On 11 September 2026 he was jailed for five years and two months for incitement to subversion, over his role in the Hong Kong Alliance.